Rules for gifts and awards

 - Gifts and awards given through prize draws and social committees that are not controlled and funded by the employer.

-- Gifts and awards given where there is no employer/employee relationship, such as awards from a manufacturer or promotional items to employees of a retailer.
+- Gifts and awards given where there is no employer/employee relationship, such as awards from a manufacturer to employees of a retailer.

 Answer a few questions to determine whether there is a taxable benefit.
 Do this for each item you give an employee.